Chrisgrybo/book-vocab-ios/README.md

 - Built with SwiftUI and modern iOS development practices
 - Designed for iOS 17+ with latest SwiftUI features
 - Offline-first architecture for reliable user experience
+- Warm, book-inspired aesthetic with tan backgrounds and black accents